Doctor of Nursing Practice

 Individuals with practice doctorates are the most highly educated and qualified practitioners in their fields.
 Instead of focusing primarily on research and teaching, those with practice doctorates use their education and expertise in leadership roles on the front lines of their professions.
 They are also highly qualified to teach the next generation of clinicians and leaders.

 Yes, a part-time study degree plan is available for those DNP students who determine the part-time plan is best suited for their particular situation.

 Yes however it is important to be aware that the DNP program is very challenging and requires typically up to 30 or more hours per week of study time.
 It is important to have a supportive network including your supervisor during your time in the DNP program.

 DNP classes begin in June of every year.

 Classes are both on-line and in "executive sessions" over 3 - 4 days on-campus at 3 times during the semester.
 Class dates are usually Thursday, Friday and Saturday.
-You can expect to travel to the Lubbock campus nine times a year.
+You can expect to travel nine times a year.

 If you are seeking doctoral preparation because your primary goal is to become faculty in a nursing program, the TTUHSC School of Nursing DNP curriculum may not be the best fit for you but we would encourage you to discuss your particular situation and goals with a program advisor.